 Part B: Medical insurance – helps pay for doctors’ services and many other medical services and supplies that are not covered by hospital insurance

-Part C: Medicare Advantage – people with Medicare Parts A and B can choose to join a Medicare Advantage plan as offered by private companies and approved by Medicare.
+Part C: Medicare Advantage – people with Parts A and B can choose to join a Medicare Advantage plan as offered by private companies and approved by Medicare.
 You may have to pay a monthly premium for Medicare Advantage because of the extra benefits it offers.

 Part D: Prescription drug coverage – helps pay for medications doctors prescribe for treatment.1